 Data Breaches have been all over the news lately, but what exactly is meant by the term “Data Breach”?
 There are three different types of data breaches—physical, electronic, and skimming.

 They all share the same amount of risk and consequences but are unique in execution.
-Find out the differences between them and how you can protect your business from each using document shredding or electronic media destruction services.
+It is important to know the differences in the types of data breaches because they require actions such as document shredding or electronic media destruction services so that data remains secure.

 Three Types of Data Breaches